matthewglasenapp/hla_resolve/README.md

 If you use HLA-Resolve, please cite:

 > Glasenapp, M.R., Yee, M.-C., Symons, A.E., Cornejo, O.E. & Garcia, O.A.
 HLA-Resolve: High-Resolution HLA Haplotyping Using Long-Read Hybrid Capture. *medRxiv* (2026). https://doi.org/10.64898/2026.03.27.26349549

-## Technical Reference

-The [Technical Reference](https://github.com/matthewglasenapp/hla_resolve/blob/main/docs/technical_reference.md) gives the full workflow, the dependencies used at each step, and detailed documentation on the algorithms and decision logic used internally by HLA-Resolve.

 ## Support